 Step 5.
 Now you can preview the restore operation.
 The "Universal Restore" option is ticked by default.
 Do not untick it, or you may encounter boot issues after recovery.
 Click "Start Restore" to start system restore to different hardware.

-To learn more details, please visit Dissimilar Hardware Restore Video Tutorial.
+To learn more details, please visit this video.